-We look forward to seeing you on June 5th for our second Musings Under the Moon discussion of the year.
-Please spread the word and share this event with anyone interested in learning more about how COVID-19 shaping the way we think about the future of diabetes care.
+We look forward to seeing you on September 1, 2020, for our third Musings Under the Moon discussion of the year.
+Please spread the word and share this event with anyone interested in learning more about how COVID-19 is shaping the way we think about the future of diabetes care.
 This year, Musings tickets will be complimentary thanks to the generous contributions of our sponsors.
 We welcome anyone interested in learning about the massive shifts and opportunities occurring in the world of diabetes.
 Join the conversation on Twitter with #diaTribeMusings.

 Submit questions for the panelists here.

 Our highly-regarded speakers are Michael Currie, Senior Vice President and Chief Health Equity Officer, UnitedHealth Group; Conrod Kelly, Executive Director, Policy/Government Relations - Social Determinants of Health, Merck; and Lili Gil Valletta, Co-founder and CEO, CIEN+ and Culturintel.
 The panel will be moderated by diaTribe Founder Kelly Close.

 U. Michael Currie

 Senior Vice President and Chief Health Equity Officer, UnitedHealth Group